4 Buyers Real Estate

 All parties confirm closing time and place.

 Buyer must find out how to get a cashier’s check or wire transfer from whatever institution is holding those funds.
 Check ahead to find out what ID the institution may need and how much lead time they need to get a check or to get a transfer to you or the closing attorney.
+The rules vary.
+Sometimes it takes time to get your own money!

-Usually the day before closing
+Usually one to two days before closing

 Buyer draws a cashier’s check in the buyer’s name or arranges for a wire transfer that is acceptable to the closing attorney.

-Buyer and agent enter the home and do a walk through to insure that the property has been prepared for closing.
+Buyer and agent enter the home and do a walk through to ensure that the property has been prepared for closing.
 (Heat and hot water working, vacant, clean, and not damaged in any way since the inspection.
 Things that should be gone are gone; things that should stay are there and work.)

 Closing day